United States Army Combat Capabilities Development Command: Transfer to Army Futures Command

 As of 2018, DEVCOM reports to Army Futures Command, which will reach full operational capability by August 2019.
 The new command is focused on readiness for future combat with near-peer competitors, in a shift away from the unconventional, counter-insurgency warfare fought in various theatres since 2001.

 On 4 June 2018, the Headquarters, Department of the Army published General Order 2018–10, "Establishment of the United States Army Futures Command", formally transferring RDECOM from AMC to the new command effective 1 July 2018.
-The transition of authority from AMC to AFC took place at Aberdeen Proving Ground, MD on 31 January 2019, with a reflagging of the Command and repatching of the commander and CSM.
+The transition of authority from AMC to AFC took place at Aberdeen Proving Ground, MD on 31 January 2019, with a reflagging of the command and repatching of the commander and CSM.

+In 2021, CCDC rebranded to DEVCOM.